harbour/core/README.md

 # How to Enable Optional Components

-Certain Harbour parts&mdash;typically contrib packages&mdash;depend
-on 3rd party components.
+Certain Harbour parts &ndash; typically contrib packages &ndash; depend on 3rd party components.
 To make these Harbour parts built,you need to tell Harbour where to find the headers for these 3rd party components.